r4um/r4um.github.io/_posts/2021-06-20-redis-mtime-getset.md

 keywords: "redis, jupyter, python, cache, caching"
 ---

-The [if modified since](https://datatracker.ietf.org/doc/html/rfc7232#section-3.3) kid of pattern for retrieving data from cache can save significant network bandwidth and compute cycles.
+The [if modified since](https://datatracker.ietf.org/doc/html/rfc7232#section-3.3) type of pattern for retrieving data from cache can save significant network bandwidth and compute cycles.

-The data modification time reference should be from the requestor side and be sent as part of the request and not assumed on server side based on a non acknowledgement type of method like simply last time the requestor connected to the server.
+The data modification time reference should be from the client side and be sent as part of the request and not assumed on server side based on a non acknowledgement type of method like simply last time the client connected to the server.

-It is possible to do this kind of pattern completely on redis server side leveraging [lua](https://redis.io/commands/eval) on [redis](https://redis.io), with very less overhead in terms of latency.
+This kind of pattern is possible on redis server side leveraging [lua](https://redis.io/commands/eval) on [redis](https://redis.io), with very less overhead in terms of latency.

-We can store the last modification time of a key in a [hash](https://redis.io/topics/data-types#hashes) and retrieve the value only if it is newer than the time requestor sent.
+We can store the last modification time of a key in a [hash](https://redis.io/topics/data-types#hashes) and retrieve the value only if it is newer than the time client sent.

 The following Lua snippets store/retrieve based on the modification time of key in a hash called `MY_KEYSTIME`.